M0NWY/size_of_archive/README.md

 Written in python 3.7 but might work in others.
 Requires Beutifulsoup4 and wget.

-Use: pyhton3.7 size_of_archive.py [Identifyer]
+Use: pyhton3.7 size_of_archive.py [Identifier]

-The Identifyer is the identfyer as labeled in the details page of the archive entry.
+The Identifier is the Identifier as labeled in the details page of the archive entry.